FooterManDev/Modded-Minecraft-Knowledge-Book/readme.md

 ---

+MMKB has a Discord Bot that can be used to create website links without having to visit, along with an issue report command.
+Add it using this link: https://discord.com/oauth2/authorize?client_id=1385063798804578354

+---
 This site is built using [Writerside](https://www.jetbrains.com/writerside/), deployed to [Cloudflare Pages](https://mmkb.pages.dev) and [GitHub Pages](https://footermandev.github.io/Modded-Minecraft-Knowledge-Book).<br/>
 Theme source: [devOS-Sanity-Edition/Cuprite](https://github.com/devOS-Sanity-Edition/Cuprite).
 Absolutely beautiful!<p/>
 Copyright © Modded Minecraft Knowledge Book © 2025 by FooterManDev and Contributors is licensed under CC BY-NC 4.0